-Do not give peanut butter popcorn to your dog.
+Do not give peanut butter-flavored popcorn to your dog.
 Store-bought peanut butter popcorn often has high sodium levels.
 Some may also contain xylitol, which is a sweetener that is extremely toxic to dogs.

-In short, ready-made and commercially produced flavored popcorn are unhealthy and sometimes poisonous to dogs.
-Hence, it’s best to keep these products away from your furry pal.
+In short, ready-made and commercially produced flavored popcorn is unhealthy and sometimes poisonous to dogs.
+Hence, it is best to keep these products away from your furry pal.

 Instead, why not make your very own popcorn for him?
 It is a far safer and healthier option since you know what ingredients are used to make this tasty doggy treat.

 Feed your dog popcorn plain and air-popped.
 You can use a stovetop, a microwave, or a popcorn machine to make it.

 Skip adding butter since it is high in fat, which can cause stomach upset.

 Avoid using other flavor enhancers too such as salt and caramel.
 They are full of sugar and sodium, which contribute to health issues like gaining extra weight and kidney issues.